Edityaa/Electronic-Sales-Data-Analysis/README.md

 In this Analysis we use Python Pandas & Python Matplotlib,Seaborn, Geojson and Plotly to analyze and answer business questions about 12 months  of sales data.
 The data contains  electronics store purchases broken of each Month.

-We start by cleaning our data.
-Tasks during this section include:
+Tasks during this Project include:

     Cleaning the Data
     Analysis per month Sales Data of each city.